pgdogdev/docs/docs/features/sharding/cross-shard.md

 ### Cross-shard changes

 Currently, PgDog doesn't use 2-phase commit to synchronize changes across all shards.
 Support for this feature is currently being built, and will require database operators to enable [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html).

+## Aggregates

+Support for aggregates is currently in progress.
+See [issue #40](https://github.com/pgdogdev/pgdog/issues/40) for updates.